Mahatma Gandhi University, Kerala: Academics

-The University offers a diverse array of programs at the Undergraduate, Postgraduate, M Phil, and Doctoral levels through its 30 University Departments, 1 International and Inter-University Centre, 7 Inter-University Centres, 9 Inter School Centres, 1 National Centre, 3 International Centres, 79 Government/Aided Affiliated Colleges including 14 Autonomous Colleges, 194 Unaided Affiliated Colleges, and 225 Recognised Research Centres.
+The University offers a diverse array of programs at the Undergraduate, Postgraduate, and Doctoral levels through its 31 University Departments, 1 International and Inter-University Centre, 7 Inter-University Centres, 9 Inter School Centres, 1 National Centre, 3 International Centres, 79 Government/Aided Affiliated Colleges including 14 Autonomous Colleges, 194 Unaided Affiliated Colleges, and 225 Recognised Research Centres.
 It provides education in both interdisciplinary and traditional fields such as Science, Social Science, and Humanities, as well as in professional areas including Management, Technology, Legal Studies and Pedagogy etc.

 The University is well-known for its extensive range of specialisations available for various Undergraduate, Postgraduate, and Professional programs through its affiliated colleges.
 There are 50 specialisations for the Bachelor of Arts (B.A), 39 for the Bachelor of Science (B.Sc), 17 for the Bachelor of Commerce (B.Com), 33 for the Master of Arts (M.A), 51 for the Master of Science (M.Sc), and 5 for the Master of Commerce (M.Com) programs.
 Average annual student enrolment is around 40,000.

 Currently, MGU provides research programs in forty different fields through both its research centres and its own schools.
 Additionally, it collaborates with internationally renowned research institutions, including the Max Plank Institute of Technology in Germany, Brown University in the United States, California Institute of Technology in the United States, the University of Toronto in Canada, Catholic University in Belgium, the Institute of Political Studies in France, the University of Paris, and Swinburne University in Australia.
 Collaboration extends to student and faculty exchange, joint research projects, and shared facilities.

 At the national level, MGU works with agencies like UGC, DST, CSIR and others on funded research.
 The Erudite Scholar in Residence Program was also started to give students the chance to have a deeper understanding of their field of study.
 Several Nobel Laureates are invited to engage directly with the students.

 Notably, MGU is the only state university in Kerala to have obtained UGC approval for conducting online degree programmes.
 Currently, MGU offers online programmes such as MBA, M.A. in English, B.Com (Honours) and M.Com through its Centre for Distance and Online Education (CDOE).